OperationCode/START_HERE/README.md

 # 🎃 Hacktoberfest 🎃

 We at Operation Code **LOVE** [Hacktoberfest](https://hacktoberfest.digitalocean.com).
 While the official sponsors of Hacktoberfest are already offering t-shirts as a reward for finishing the Hacktoberfest challenge, we'll be offering our own prize system to encourage you to contribute to us.
-This is our 3rd year doing this ❤️!
+This is our 4th year in actively participating in Hacktoberfest and our 3rd year sponsoring our own prizes for contributions! ❤️

 ## 🎁 Prizes 🎁